eggolib/eggolib.github.io/docs/types/block_condition_types.md

 #   Block Condition Types

 Block condition types operate on a `CachedBlockPosition`, essentially a combination of `World` and `BlockPos`, which allows retrieving all necessary information about a certain block.
-These are available to power/action/condition types that provide a `block_condition` **[object]** field.
+These are available to power/action/condition types that provide a `block_condition` [**object**][1] field.

 !!! note

-    See the documentation for **[Origins/Apoli's block condition types]** for a list of block condition types added by Origins/Apoli.
+    See the documentation for [**Origins/Apoli's block condition types**][2] for a list of block condition types added by Origins/Apoli.

 ### List